stephanielingwood/deploy/README.md

-# aye-aye-deploy
+# trriplejay/deploy
-This repository contains the files necessary to deploy Aye Aye on Amazon ECS
+This repository contains the files necessary to provision a cluster via shippable (terraform) onto Google Container Engine